-Since it was Saturday, and since when I threw the pen across the room it got all dusty, I decided that it was time to clean my apartment with Pine Sol again.
+Since it was Saturday, and since when I threw the pen across the room it got all dusty, I decided that it was time to clean my apartment with Pine-Sol again.
 I put the TV on and just left it on a random channel as I began cleaning.
-That’s when I realised that the smell of Pine Sol had an uplifting effect on me.
+That’s when I realized that the smell of Pine-Sol had an uplifting effect on me.
 That smell made me feel like I was still part of Mexico and my family.

-I thought about it and realised that whenever we had cleaned with Pine Sol back home we had had something to hope for.
+I thought about it and realized that whenever we had cleaned with Pine-Sol back home we had had something to hope for.
 We were either getting ready for company or the next day would be Sunday.
-Saturday nights, when our house smelled like Pine Sol, I would lay awake in bed hoping and wishing that the next day someone would come and change up our regular, boring routine.
+Saturday nights, when our house smelled like Pine-Sol, I would lay awake in bed hoping and wishing that the next day someone would come and change up our regular, boring routine.

 It was rare that we would get visitors, and when we did it would be around Christmas time.
 That’s when all the people came back to Mexico from working in the cucumber and tobacco fields in Canada.

 Just as I was thinking about that, a commercial came on TV that played a song that took me right back to one Sunday in particular.
 The song was “Red, Red Wine.”

 It was the Sunday when Johan Dyck from Hochstaed and Cornelius Krahn from Neustadt came to my colony.
 Johan was my step-cousin -- my Grandma had married his grandpa about seven years after my grandpa’s suicide.
 I knew Cornelius’s family well -- they were my grandparents’ neighbours while they lived in Neustadt.

 Cornelius was dating my friend Katharina who had lived in my village but later moved to a smaller village across the main highway.
 Johan had a car that he had brought back from Canada.
 While picking her up, they had decided to drive through my village.